 as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1086 when Grimbaldus held a family seat in that shire.
 Saint Grimbald (Grimwald) (820-903) was a Benedictine monk at the Abbey of Saint Bertin near Saint-Omer, France.
 He was invited by Alfred to

-Another 269 words (19 lines of text) covering the years 1296, 1273, 1273, 1455 and 1487 are included under the topic Early Grumbley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Grumbley research.Another 269 words (19 lines of text) covering the years 1296, 1273, 1273, 1455 and 1487 are included under the topic Early Grumbley History in all our PDF Extended History products and printed products wherever possible.